 Another option, if you’re holding fixed income in your taxable account, is to use GICs instead of a bond ETF.
 There are some tax-efficient bond ETFs available, but again, you will have to do a little work to ensure the book values are accurate.
 Whereas with GICs there are never capital gains or losses: all you need to do is report the interest indicated on your T5 slip.

 2. Keep your ETF holdings simple.
 I always prefer simplicity in investing, but it’s even more important in a taxable account.
-This is not the place to build a portfolio with nine or 10 ETFs, especially since these days you can get global diversification with just two or three.
+This is not the place to build a portfolio with nine or 10 ETFs, especially since these days you can get global diversification with just one: here’s another great argument for using one-fund ETF portfolios.
 You can also reduce your recordkeeping (and probably increase your returns) by keeping your transactions to a minimum.

 Just as important is the type of ETFs you select.
 It’s easy to get seduced by ETFs that use exotic income-oriented strategies like writing covered calls or advertise other forms of “enhanced income,” but these are even less appealing in taxable accounts, because a lot of that income is return of capital, which means more adjustments to your cost base.